praneethravuri/Patriot-Board/readme.txt

 3. Open "localhost:8080/index.html" for login page
 4. Open "localhost:8080/home-page.html" for Homepage
 5. Open "localhost:8080/registration.html" for Registration
+6. The correct credentials to access the website are in model/credentials.json
+7. When a particular user has signed in, the courses unique to the user are displayed on the home-page.html along with the grades
+8. In registration.html, user can enter the department code (eg infs, cs, swe) in the course department input box and the course number in the course number input box to search for a specific course.
+On clicking the submit button, the user can see the search results in the box on the right side
+9. When add course is clicked, the student has registered to all the courses in the search results
+10. All the available courses are present in model/courseList.json

 Testing with JEST
 1. Go to project directory and install npm install --save-dev jest